aimacode/aima-exercises/_site/markdown/3-Solving-Problems-By-Searching/exercises/ex_19/question.md

 [Exercise 3.19 \[brio-exercise\]](ex_19/)

-A basic wooden railway set contains the pieces shown in .
+A basic wooden railway set contains the pieces shown in Figure [wooded railway set](#brio) .
 The task is to connect these pieces into a railway that has no overlapping tracks and no loose ends where a train could run off onto the floor.